You are here

 - Review the instructions for "Before the Interview."

 - If a company schedules an information session prior to their interview date, you are expected to attend.
 This is an opportunity for you to meet with company representatives in an informal setting, learn more about the company and ask questions before the interview.
 For the actual interview, be prepared with questions that were not answered at the group presentation.
-Attending a group presentation is one of the best ways to prepare for an interview and shows the company representatives that you are genuinely interested.
+Attending a group presentation is one of the best ways to prepare for an interview and shows the company representatives that you are genuinely interested in.

 - Career and Internship Services supplies interviewers with a copy of your resume from GoldPASS powered by Handshake.